 Wealthsimple vs. BMO: Similar Service, (Very) Different Institutions

-Wealthsimple is a Fintech company that was founded in 2014 with its robo-advisor service, Wealthsimple Invest, as its flagship product.
+Wealthsimple is a Fintrac-registered money services business that was founded in 2014 with its robo-advisor service, Wealthsimple Invest, as its flagship product.
 It has since branched out into DIY investing with Wealthsimple Trade and cryptocurrency investing with Wealthsimple Crypto.

-Even though it’s much newer, Wealthsimple still has over 1.5 million customers and over $60 billion in assets under management.
+Even though it’s much newer, Wealthsimple still has over 1.5 million customers and over $15 billion in assets under management.
+They offer a number of services in addition to their robo-advisor, including:

 BMO prefers the term “online portfolio management” over “robo-advisor” because they focus heavily on human interaction.
 Their portfolios are actively managed by a team of Portfolio Managers and rely a bit less on computer algorithms than their competition.